Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Tallahassee Bond Hearings for Nebbia Holds

 In certain cases, the court may impose a bond condition known as a Nebbia Hold.
-Also referred to as a Bond Source Hearing, this requires an alleged offender or any co-signers posting bond to provide proof that the funds being used to post the bond have come from legitimate sources.
+Also referred to as a Bond Source Hearing, this requires an defendant or any co-signers posting bond to provide proof that the funds being used to post the bond have come from legitimate sources.

 The idea of a Nebbia Hold is to ensure that the funds used to pay bond have not come from such activities as: